Disclosure: We were provided tickets to the Enchant Christmas Seattle event to review it for you.

 This year’s Enchant Christmas Experience is titled “Mischievous” and will run from November 22nd to December 29th, 2019 at the T-Mobile Park in Seattle.

 Enchant Christmas is a magical light experience set up at T-Mobile Park this year.
-We visited last years (when it was still called Safeco Field) Enchant Christmas, and had a wonderful evening.
-I was not sure of what to expect before going, so wanted to share some tips that I learned after visiting, to help you plan the best visit for your family if you plan to go.
+Sia & her family visited last year (when it was still called Safeco Field) Enchant Christmas and had a wonderful evening.
+We were not sure of what to expect before going, so wanted to share some tips that we learned after visiting to help you plan the best visit for your family if you plan to go.

 In addition to having the largest light maze, you can also expect to find an ice skating trail, photos with Santa, shopping, food, entertainment and more at Enchant Seattle.
 I will share more specifics on all of those things below.